 Good Pay & Career Growth

 High Demand - There’s a growing demand for more dental assistants, which means a growing number of jobs are becoming available.
-By 2028, the projected growth rate for dental assistants is 11%, more than twice the average of other professions (bls.gov).
-In fact, nearly 40,000 new dental assistant jobs are expected by then (bls.gov).
+By 2030, the projected growth rate for dental assistants is 11%, which is faster than the national average (bls.gov).
+In fact, nearly 37,000 new dental assistant jobs are expected to open by then (bls.gov).